updated feb 2019

 The original L-head was a 172.6 designed specifically for the first unit-body Nash, the 1941 Ambassador 600.
 This increased to 184 inches in 1950 for the Statesman, and the new Nash Rambler got the 172.6.
 195.6 came in 1952, again for the Statesman.
 The Rambler got the 184 in 1953, Hydramatic Ramblers got the 195.6 (small wonder -- the Hydramatic was heavy and took a lot of power!).
 1952 was the last year for the 172.6, 1954 last year for the 184.
 All three engines used the same 3.125" bore, strokes were different (3.75", 4.00", 4.25" respectively).
 This was unusual since the crank and rods were forged -- the usual practice was to keep the expensive forgings the same and alter the cheaper to change block casting.
 I guess pennies didn't need to be pinched as much then as after the "merger" with Hudson.

-here's a rough summary of this engine and it's shortcomings, most of which are dealt with in the sections that follow. if you are going to work on these motors you really need to have a legible copy of the factory technical service manual (TSM). a Haynes or Motors manual is no substitute; those are plain crap. the TSM has detailed information you simply won't find elsewhere. for reference, here are the relevant 1961 TSM engine pages, along with the few 1965 TSM pages pertaining to the differences from the earlier motor.
+if you are going to work on these motors you really need to have a legible copy of the factory technical service manual (TSM). a Haynes or Motors manual is no substitute. the TSM has detailed information you simply won't find elsewhere. for reference, here are the relevant 1961 TSM engine pages, along with the few 1965 TSM pages pertaining to the differences from the earlier motor.

 this particular engine has been rebuilt at least three times. twice by me. when this engine was in the 1963 Rambler American 440 Twin Stick hardtop i got in 2005, it had a commercially rebuilt engine in it, .030" overbored. within a year i rebuilt the cylinder head due to sticking valves (old gasoline, foolish mistake).